mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 >> South of Hsiang, north of T’an;

 That means: wherever.
 Life and death is not something limited by name, or concept, or philosophy, or psychology.
-Life is something which exists, wherever.
-Eternal space, eternal time.
-This is life.
+Life is something which exists wherever.
+Eternal space, eternal time: this is life.

 So, Tan Yuan said, “South of Hsiang, north of T’an”, and,

 >> Hsueh Tou added the comment, “A single hand does not make random sound.”

 Well, eternal life, eternal space and time, is what?
 Can you make a sound?
-No. No matter how long you shake a bottle completely filled with water, you cannot make a sound.
-Because there are not two; it’s completely one bottle, not a bottle and water.
+No. No matter how long you shake a bottle completely filled with water, you cannot make a sound, because there are not two: it’s completely one bottle, not a bottle and water.
 That is “[a single] hand.”
 One hand cannot make a sound at random.

 So that is really [the] total picture of life and death which is called a seamless monument, [which] he really wanted to build up.
 To build up a seamless monument means not for him, [not] for all sentient beings, [not] for the disciples who are still alive from now on to the future. *You* have to build a seamless monument – not for me, for *you*!
+Just for you.

 That’s why Hsueh Tou added the comment, “A single hand does not make random sound.”
 It’s very simple and clear, and nothing to comment [on].